dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 As an example, we will now implement a function that converts a `TreeInt` value into a string in a LISP-like format, such as `"(+1 (+2 +3))"`.

-As we have see before, `TreeInt` is Church-encoded via the recursion scheme `F` defined by:
+As we have seen before, `TreeInt` is Church-encoded via the recursion scheme `F` defined by:

 ```dhall
 let F = λ(r : Type) → < Leaf: Integer | Branch : { left : r, right : r } >